Skip to content

 Data Quality Governance

-• Establish clear rules for handling conflicts (e.g., "Salesforce always wins for deal amounts")
+• Conflict rules — Establish clear rules (e.g., "Salesforce always wins for deal amounts")

-• Implement validation rules preventing entry of invalid data
+• Validation rules — Prevent entry of invalid data at the source

-• Create automated data cleaning workflows (standardizing phone formats, company names)
+• Automated cleaning — Create workflows to standardize phone formats, company names

 Common Sync Challenges in Financial Services